2022 WISE Power 400

 The 2022 WISE Power 400 was the second stock car race of the 2022 NASCAR Cup Series and the 25th running of the event.
 The race was held on Sunday, in Fontana, California, at Auto Club Speedway, a 2 mi permanent D-shaped oval racetrack.
 The race took the scheduled 200 laps to complete.
 At race's end, Kyle Larson, driving for Hendrick Motorsports, would win a drama-filled race after a controversial block on teammate Chase Elliott within the closing laps of the race had put Elliott in the wall.
 Larson would defend the field on the final restart to win his 17th career NASCAR Cup Series race and his first of the season.
 To fill out the top 3, Austin Dillon of Richard Childress Racing and Erik Jones of Petty GMS Motorsports would finish second and third, respectively.

 Report

 Background

-Auto Club Speedway (formerly California Speedway) is a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which has hosted NASCAR racing annually since 1997.
-It is also used for open wheel racing events.
-The racetrack is located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
-The track is owned and operated by International Speedway Corporation and is the only track owned by ISC to have naming rights sold.
-The speedway is served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.
+Auto Club Speedway (previously California Speedway) was a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which hosted NASCAR racing annually from 1997 to 2023.
+It was also used for open wheel racing events.
+The racetrack was located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
+The track was owned and operated by International Speedway Corporation and was the only track owned by ISC to have its naming rights sold.
+The speedway was served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.